 Chef’s Notes & Tips for Success

-- Make it ahead: Roast sweet potatoes a day in advance and store in an airtight container.
-Assemble the salad just before serving to keep greens fresh.
+Make it ahead: Roast sweet potatoes a day in advance and store in an airtight container.
+Assemble the salad shortly before serving to keep greens crisp and dressing fresh.

-- Nut alternatives: Swap pecans for toasted almonds or pumpkin seeds for varied crunch and flavor.
+Nut alternatives: Swap pecans for toasted almonds or pumpkin seeds for varied crunch.
+Toast seeds briefly to revive their aroma and texture.

-- Spice scale: For a smokier kick, add a pinch of cayenne or chipotle powder to the roasting spice mix.
+- Spice scale: Add a pinch of cayenne or chipotle powder to the roasting mix for a smoky heat.

-- Keep it vegan: Use maple syrup instead of honey to ensure this dish is fully plant-based.
+- Keep it vegan: Use maple syrup instead of honey to ensure the dish is plant-based.

-- Storage tip: Leftovers keep well refrigerated for up to 3 days, though nuts can soften-toast fresh before serving for extra crunch.
+- Storage tip: Leftovers keep well refrigerated for up to 3 days; refresh nuts by toasting before serving.

 Serving Suggestions

-- Serve alongside roasted Brussels sprouts or a warm butternut squash soup for a cohesive fall dinner.
+Serve alongside roasted Brussels sprouts or a warm squash soup for a cohesive fall menu.
+Also, offer extra dressing tableside so guests can control intensity.

 | Nutrient | Per Serving |